kscalelabs/rdme-docs/docs/Utils/onshape-to-urdf-converter.md

 The most frequently used arguments with `kol run` takes are:

 * `-o "path/to/folderForRobot"` to specify location outputs of KOL is stored
+  * Default will create a `robot` folder at your current working directory.
 * `-f "configFilePath.yaml`

 <br />